Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Methods

-\subsection{Imputation Procedure}
+\subsection{Imputation procedure}

 In our validated subset, we can estimate the $j$th linear regression model in \eqref{eq:mean_model} using the observed exposure $X_{ji}$ directly.
-However, for the rest of the study, we will instead replace their missing $X_{ji}$ value with an informative placeholder.
-Specifically, we adopt a single deterministic imputation framework in the Simulations (Section~\ref{sec:sims}), wherein unvalidated patients contribute predicted exposures $\widehat{X}_{ji}$ to the analysis models.
-(Single imputation is computationally quicker than multiple, and we focused on the estimates' empirical variability.)
-However, multiple imputation is preferred if estimated variances are desired (e.g., for inference), in which case the imputation models would need to be modified. \texttt{R} code for imputation under each design can be found online at \url{https://github.com/sarahlotspeich/ETS_PCA}.
+For the rest of the patients in the study, we replace their missing value with an informative placeholder $\widehat{X}_{ji}$.
+Various imputation procedures for measurement error settings like this one, where partial validation data are available, have been proposed.\cite{giganti2020, Cole2006, Edwards2013, Edwards2015, Edwards2020, Shepherd2012, Han2021, Pelgrims2023, Amorim2024} Specifically, we adopt a single deterministic imputation framework in the Simulations (Section~\ref{sec:sims}).
+(Single imputation is computationally quicker than multiple, and we focused on the estimates' empirical variability to compare the designs.)
+However, multiple imputation is preferred if estimated variances are desired (e.g., for inference), as in the NHANES application (Section~\ref{sec:nhanes}), in which case the imputation models need to be modified to ensure congeniality with the outcome models.
+R code for imputation can be found online at \url{https://github.com/sarahlotspeich/ETS_PCA}.

-\subsubsection{Different Imputation Models Under Different Validation Study Designs}
+\subsubsection{Different imputation models under different validation study designs}

 For an unvalidated patient, $\widehat{X}_{ji}$ comes from an imputation model fit to the validation study.
-Any fully available information that helps estimate $X_{ji}$ can be incorporated, and any variables used in the validation study design \textit{must} be included \cite{zhou2002semiparametric}.
+Any fully available information that helps estimate $X_{ji}$ can be incorporated, and any variables used in the validation study design \textit{must} be included.\cite{zhou2002semiparametric} Under an SRS design, the imputed values are defined simply from the error-prone exposure $X_{ji}^*$ and the additional confounders $\bZ_{i}$ as